 The current young generation will soon have grown up without ever knowing what it’s like to not have social media.
 They’re also growing up without a sense of how society was before social media came into play.
 Whether you use social media or not, it’s likely affected your life because it’s changed how people relate to one another – including you.
 While there are many good aspects of social media and the concept of bringing people together, there are also many negative changes it’s had on how we relate to one another.

 I’ve spent a lot of time observing others and how social media has affected them online over time, and seen the problems it can create.
 For me personally, I’ve never been happier to be off of social media than the past year or so when I finally ditched Twitter for good.
-Twitter became toxic to me, and I found that I didn’t like the person I had to become in order to stay on it.
-It simply wasn’t worth the stress and distraction in order to relate to a bunch of randos on the Internet.
-Social media websites simply don’t deserve to have the power to change you, but they do.
+Twitter is a creepy and toxic place, which seems to be exactly what their CEO wants it to be.
+I found that I didn’t like the person I had to become in order to stay on it.
+Most social media is a dumpster fire, but Twitter was a particularly awful experience.
+It simply isn’t worth the stress and distraction in order to relate to a bunch of randos on the Internet whose only goal in life is to cause misery.
+Social media doesn’t deserve to have the power to change you, but they do.
 Getting back to the humanity of relationships is almost like waking up from a bad dream: you’d almost forgotten the goodness in what normal relationships with others (professional, friendships, etc.) feels like.

 So at the risk of the next generation never knowing what it’s like to have a normal relationship with others, I’ve written down just a few of the things that are important in building friendships and other types of relationships – things social media seems to have endangered… at least, from the perspective of this old Gen-X’er.
 Writing all of this makes me really miss how people were before social media existed.

 We weren’t hyper critical of one another.
 We realized everyone had flaws and accepted them without the need to point them out unless they were harming someone.